cburgdorf/grunt-html-snapshot/README.md

                 //if you would rather not keep the script tags in the html snapshots
                 //set `removeScripts` to true.
 It's false by default
                 removeScripts: true,
+                // allow to add a custom attribute to the body
+                bodyAttr: 'data-prerendered',
-                //he goes the list of all urls that should be fetched
+                //here goes the list of all urls that should be fetched
                 urls: [
                   '',
                   '#!/en-gb/showcase'